bsutton/hmb/cla.md

 Thank you for your interest in contributing to this project.
 This Contributor License Agreement ("Agreement") sets out the terms under which intellectual property in your contributions will be licensed to the project owner.
 By signing this Agreement, you agree to the following terms:

 ## 1. Definitions
-"Project": The open-source project you are contributing to, hosted on GitHub under the repository [repository link].
+"Project": The open-source HMB project, hosted on GitHub under the repository [repository link](https://github.com/bsutton/hmb).

 "Contribution": Any code, documentation, or other materials you submit to the Project, whether created or modified by you.